KvalitetsIT/helm-service-chart/service/documentation/09_AddingCronJob.md

         fieldPath: status.podIP # Using other values follow a similar pattern, using metadata.*, status.*, spec.* to access the value you want.

 ```
-Before we can use a volume, we need to create it [find out how to, irght here!](#adding-persistentvolume)
+Before we can use a volume, we need to create it [find out how to, right here!](#adding-persistentvolume)

 To use the volume created for your cronjob, you can reference it like below
 ```yaml